Xarelto, 15 mg 28 pcs

 Overdose

-Rare cases of overdose have been reported when taking rivaroxaban up to 600 mg without the development of bleeding or other adverse reactions.
-Due to limited absorption, saturation effects are expected without further increase in mean plasma levels of rivaroxaban at hypertherapeutic doses of 50 mg or higher.
+Rare cases of overdose have been reported when taking rivaroxaban up to 600 mg without bleeding or other adverse reactions.
+Due to limited absorption, a saturation effect is expected without a further increase in the mean plasma concentration of rivaroxaban at hypertherapeutic doses of 50 mg or higher.

 The specific antidote for rivaroxaban is unknown.
-In case of overdose, activated charcoal may be used to reduce absorption of rivaroxaban.
-Given the intense binding to plasma proteins, rivaroxaban is not expected to be excreted by dialysis.
+In case of overdose, activated charcoal can be used to reduce the absorption of rivaroxaban.
+Given its extensive binding to plasma proteins, it is expected that rivaroxaban will not be eliminated during dialysis.

 ---|---|